Gang of Youths: 2017–2018: Go Farther in Lightness

-2019–present: Total Serene and Angel in Realtime
+2019–2022: Total Serene and Angel in Realtime

-Tom Hobden, violinist of Noah and the Whale, joined the band in 2020.
+Tom Hobden, formerly of Noah and the Whale, joined the band in 2020.

-Borzestowski, Kim, Dunn and Le'aupepe of the group performing at Fighting Cocks, Kingston, England, February 2022.
+L-R: Borzestowski, Kim, Dunn and Le'aupepe performing at Fighting Cocks, Kingston, England, February 2022.

 In September 2019 Le'aupepe announced that the band's third studio album was expected in 2020.
 He added that the lyrics will deal with his father Teleso "Tattersall" Le'aupepe's death in 2018.
 In an interview with a Reuters correspondent, he declared: "[it's] about my father and how he died, and how he lived, and everything I found out about him.
 That's the only thing I can really write about.
 It's gonna be about him … and about the people I love".

 On 9 October 2019 the band announced that Malani would leave the band; his last gig with Gang of Youths was opening for Mumford & Sons in Oklahoma City on 11 October 2019.
 Malani returned to Sydney to focus on his family; he later performed as Pei and released a solo single, "Honest", in May 2022.
-He was replaced in Gang of Youths by multi-instrumentalist, Tom Hobden on violin, rhythm guitar and keyboards (ex-Noah and the Whale and ex-touring member of Mumford & Sons).
+He was replaced in Gang of Youths by multi-instrumentalist Tom Hobden on violin, rhythm guitar and keyboards (ex-Noah and the Whale and ex-touring member of Mumford & Sons).
 Hobden's first gig with the band was on 17 February 2020 at Omeara, London.

 In October 2020 the band posted footage to their social media account of recording their then untitled third album.
 A self-produced single, "The Angel of 8th Ave" was released on 15 June 2021.
 In an interview with NME, Le'aupepe said that they had "scrapped 2 versions of the album," and it would be released "at some point in the next year or so".
 A three-track EP, Total Serene, was released on 16 July 2021.
 On 1 December the band performed “The Angel of 8th Ave" on American TV programme, The Late Show with Stephen Colbert.

-Their third album, Angel in Realtime, was released on 25 February 2022, alongside a world tour and single, "Tend the Garden".
+Their third album, Angel in Realtime, was released on 25 February 2022, alongside a world tour and single "Tend the Garden".
 Josh Leeson of Newcastle Herald rated the album at four-out-of-five stars and observed, "It's essentially a concept album... [but] more than a grief-stricken son losing his father"; the group provided "a cinematic accompaniment that's all strings, and urgent drums and guitar" – they aimed for greatness and "land agonisingly close".
 It peaked at number one in Australia and top ten on UK and Scottish albums charts.

-On 20 May 2022, the band surprise released their third EP, Immolation Tape.
+On 20 May 2022, the band surprise released their third EP Immolation Tape.
 It contains three early demos of songs on Angel in Realtime – "In the Wake of Your Leave", "Forbearance" and "Spirit Boy", as well as a cover of "Shot in the Arm" by Wilco.